NeloObiora/Restaurant_Analysis/README.md

 Insights & Findings

 Our data reveals interesting customer preferences when it comes to food orders.
-While American cuisine currently ranks lowest in sales, whereas Asian food makes up the largest portion of orders at 28.7%.
+While American cuisine currently ranks lowest in sales because it has the least food in quantity, whereas Asian food makes up the largest portion of orders at 28.7%.
 Mexican and Italian food follow closely behind at 24.4% and 24.3%, respectively.

 The highest average order value sits at around $19.95.

 Looking at our purchase times, we see a significant rise in order during lunchtime(between 12:00 to 14:00) and dinner hours(between 16:00 to 20:00).
 Total Sales generated for the three months duration is $159,217.89

 Implications & Recommendations

-The data suggests an opportunity to explore the popular categories, perhaps introducing new dishes or highlighting existing ones within these categories could entice customers to explore beyond their usual choices.
-Also American foods are the least in quantity
+The data suggests an opportunity to explore the popular categories perhaps introducing new dishes or highlighting existing ones within these categories could entice customers to explore beyond their usual choices.

+The times with customer traffics(lunchtime and dinner hours) presents an opportunity to introduce upselling strategies during these times.
+We could introduce combo meals or highlight pricier menu items during these peak hours to maximize revenue.
+By strategically promoting these popular categories and implementing upselling techniques during busy periods, we can potentially boost sales and customer satisfaction.